-Carol Markham called the next morning to tell Cassie she had a client with rental properties who would take all her furniture depending on the price she wanted for it.
+Carol Markham called in the morning to tell Cassie she had a client with rental properties who would take all her furniture if she made him a good price.

 "Get whatever you can.
 I just want to be rid of it."